About the Historic Sites Committee

 For additional information and if you have a suggestion for a site for the Committee to research, please email Historic.Sites@lpl.ca

-It can take several months after a plaque has been erected before the history of the site is added to this website.
+- It can take some time after a plaque has been erected before the history of the site is added to this website.

 Historic Sites Committee Plaques